rohansingh2023/Social-Media/README.md

 # Social-Media

-Built using NextJS, GraphQl, TailwindCSS, Typescript, Socket-Io, NodeJS (Express), Go (Gin) and MongoDB
+Built using NextJS, GraphQl, TailwindCSS, Typescript, Socket-Io, NodeJS (Express), Go (Gin), Spring-Boot (Java) and MongoDB

 - It includes all the latest web technologies ranging from NextJs to GraphQL
 - Some of it's features include post, like, comment, friend/unfriend, chat, etc.
 - For Real-Time Chat functionality, I've leveraged socket-io's real-time data communication technology.
 - Notifications service for sending events receives after like/comment on a post, send/receive friend request.
+- All the frequent queries like getPosts, getCurrentUser, etc. are cached in Redis for better performance.
 - Additionally, for having Robust and Typed-safe code, I've used Typescript throughout my application.

 ## Microservices used: